MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -ListImported
-Gets only commands in the current session.
+Indicates that this cmdlet gets only commands in the current session.

-Beginning in Windows PowerShell 3.0, by default, Get-Command gets all installed commands, including, but not limited to, the commands in the current session.
+Starting in Windows PowerShell 3.0, by default, Get-Command gets all installed commands, including, but not limited to, the commands in the current session.
 In Windows PowerShell 2.0, it gets only commands in the current session.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter